greduan/domain-container/SPEC.md

 lib.
 I.e. not have to pass around a Knex instance in the `req`, mailer instances, and many other environment specific vars.

-This module means to solve that environment containment for the models and other things the models may need.
+This module solves that environment containment problem.

-As long as one has some sort of way to uniquely identify the different DomainContainer, e.g. a subdomain, DomainContainer is useful as a way to separate database environments.
+As long as one has some sort of way to uniquely identify the different DomainContainer instances, e.g. a subdomain, DomainContainer is useful as a way to separate database environments.

 ## Constraints

 - Has to use Neon DSL.
 - Has to interface with the Krypton ORM.
-- Has to provide a mechanism to pass in (once) an unspecified amount of parameters to each model instance, which the instance may need to do its thing.
+- Has to provide a mechanism to pass in an unspecified amount of properties to each model instance, which the instance may need to do its things.

 ## Assumptions